lalawue/MarkdownProjectCompositor/README.md

 # Features

 - composite markdown source with different header, footer or style sheet in different project dir
-- with pre process body step, the compositor can exten your own markdown syntax
+- with pre process body step, the compositor can extend your own markdown syntax

 # Basic Example